 And, unlike other sources of protein, whey protein is not a nutritionally balanced source.
 We are much better off getting our protein from whole foods, as opposed to processed powders.

 With that said, many people ask me, “How do I ensure that I am getting enough protein in my diet if I cut out the whey?”
-I am here to tell you that there are so many wonderfully balanced, healthy, and delicious protein options out there for us – and a wide variety of amazing plant-based options as well.
+I am here to tell you that ALL PLANTS MAKE AND CONTAIN ALL 9 ESSENTIAL AMINO ACIDS.
+As long as you are consuming 80% of your foods from whole plant based sources, you’re getting all the protein you need.
+There are so many wonderfully balanced, healthy, and delicious protein options out there for us – and a wide variety of amazing plant-based options as well.

 1.Lentils– are tasty, are also high in fiber, and have a great texture.